jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 ![bv-9](images/bv-9.PNG){: .center loading=lazy}

 since $HZH=X$
 (prove this for yourself as an exercise) and $H^2=I$.
 Understanding why the above algorithm works uses something called a **quantum circuit diagram equivilance argument**.
-This sometimes a great tool to get around having to keep track of states in a complicated superposition with many amplitudes.
+This is sometimes a great tool to get around having to keep track of states in a complicated superposition with many amplitudes.
 We summarize the algorithm as follows.

 ## Implementation